Bongani-IT-Solutions/Angular/README.md

 names, giving unexpected results.

 ###Prefixing
-All components (directives, controllers, services) must be prefixed with an identifier that is relevant to their scope:
+Directives and Services must be prefixed with an identifier that is relevant to their scope:

 - if shared across all applications use a company prefix: 'wiz' for Grumpy